Noah in Islam

 Noah, also known as Nuh (نُوْحٌ), is recognized in Islam as a prophet and messenger of God.
-He is one of the Ulu'l azm prophets.
-Noah's mission was to warn his people, who were plunged in depravity and sin.
-God charged Noah with the duty of preaching to his people, advising them to abandon idolatry and to worship only God and to live good and pure lives.
+He is also believed to be the first messenger sent by God.
+He is one of the Ulul 'azm prophets.
+Noah's mission was to warn his people, who were plunged in idol worshipping.
+God charged Noah with the duty of preaching to his people, advising them to abandon idolatry and to worship only God, and to live good and pure lives.
 Although he preached the Message of God with zeal, his people refused to mend their ways, leading to building the Ark and the Deluge, the Great Flood.
 In Islamic tradition, it is disputed whether the Great Flood was a global or a local one.
-Noah's preaching and prophethood spanned 950 years according to the Quran, Ahadith and Tafsir.
+Noah's preaching and prophethood spanned 950 years according to the Quran, ahadith and tafsir.

-Noah's mission had a double character: he had to warn his people, asking them to call for repentance and, at the same time, he had to preach about God's mercy and forgiveness, promising them the glad tidings God would provide if they led righteous lives.
-References to Noah are scattered throughout the Qur'an, and there is even an entire sura carrying his name, Nūḥ.

 In the Quran

 Praise

-Noah is praised by God in the Quran, which shows his great status amongst the prophets.
-In the Quran 17:3, God states: "Verily he was a devotee most grateful."
-Also, from the Qur'an which states:
+Noah is praised by God in the Qur'an, which shows his great status amongst the prophets.
+In 17:3 of the Qur'an, God states: "He was indeed a grateful servant."
+The Qur'an also states in a later chapter: